 Delahna has always pushed whole grains over simple carbohydrates but in this instance, it can be key to balancing insulin production.
 And according to the aforementioned Harvard study, low insulin production is favorable for fertility.
 In addition, high quality carbohydrates can reduce the risk of ovulatory infertility.

-If the distinctive texture of quinoa is a turn off to you, there are other whole grains offering many of the same benefits.
+If the distinctive texture of quinoa is a turn off to you, there are other whole grains that make our fertility foods list.
 Try our Barley Risotto with Apples and Parmesan.
 Or in summer, a Minted Bulghar Salad will offer many of the key nutrients.

-Again, the theme of high fat foods comes into play when we’re talking about eating for fertility.
-But in addition to fat, avocados offer a lot of nutrients.
+Again, the theme of high fat foods comes into play when we’re talking about the best foods for fertility.
+But in addition to healthy fats, avocados offer a lot of nutrients.
 And that’s why they make the list of foods to eat for fertility.

 Did you know that avocado is a source of folate?
 One nutrient all experts will agree is necessary for supporting conception, folate reduces risk of neural tube defect.
 This is why women are almost always put on a folic acid supplement when they become pregnant.